How to Read METAR and TAF Reports

 By Pilot Institute

-Posted on May 7, 2020 - 10 minute read
+Posted on January 1, 2025 - 8 minute read

-With the rise in the prevalence of drone flight, drone pilots are now at a stage where they are expected to operate within long-established aviation standards.
 Part of these standards is understanding how weather conditions can affect the flight performance of their drones.
 To this end, drone pilots are expected to understand weather forecasts in the form of METAR and TAF reports.

-Just those two terms may have already befuddled some people because METAR and TAF codes are far from how we are normally accustomed to hearing weather reports.
-To help out beginner drone pilots, here is our easy-to-under guide to reading METAR and TAF.
+Just those two terms may have already befuddled some people because METAR and TAF codes are far from how we are normally accustomed to reading weather reports.

-METAR vs TAF: What’s the difference?
+METAR vs TAF: What’s the Difference?

-Both METAR and TAF pertain to the weather, specifically as they pertain to the flight of aircraft.
 Another thing that is common to them is the fact that they are highly abbreviated, making them quick to transmit but difficult to interpret for a layperson without using an interpretation tool.
 They also use very similar abbreviations and definitions.

 However, why is there a need for distinction, and how are the two different?

-METAR stands for Meteorological Aerodrome Report.
-The format of METAR reports is standardized by the International Civil Aviation Organization (ICAO) throughout the whole world.
 A METAR report contains information on the current weather conditions of the facility releasing the report.
 It is released according to a regular schedule unless sudden or exceptional weather changes occur.

 TAF stands for Terminal Aerodrome Forecast.
 It is a report released by large airports that summarizes the weather forecast for the area covered by five statute miles from the location of the airport.
-A TAF report is valid for 24 to 30-hour time periods and is typically updated four times a day.

 Thus, the distinction is quite clear – a METAR pertains to current weather conditions, while a TAF pertains forecasted weather for the next 24 to 30 hours.